sagemath/trac_to_gh/Issue 7127.md

 # Issue 7127: libgcrypt fails to build in 64-bit on Solaris SPARC with gcc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7127

 Original creator: drkirkby